 “Brad’s book, Right Hand Techniques for Ukulele is a MUST READ for anyone interested in seriously learning how to play this wonderful instrument correctly.

-We have been teaching adults and attending workshops/festivals since the 1980’s in Canada and the US and have seen countless people playing with incorrect technique that they have picked up from poorly written books, the Internet, Youtube and “teachers” that are actually guitar players…
+[…] Countless people [are] playing with incorrect technique that they have picked up from poorly written books, the internet, Youtube, and “teachers” that are actually guitar players.

 “I love the book.
 [It] will be included in any technique improvement effort I try.
-All of the subjects covered are interesting because you don’t exclude ideas or techniques.”
+All of the subjects covered are interesting […] you don’t exclude ideas or techniques.”

 “[…] I really like the Skill-Based Learning Tracks.
 It is my personal preference for learning.
 I like clearly laid out goals and you have given some. […] I’m using it as a reference book.
-I even ask, ‘What does Brad have to say about that?'”
+I even ask [myself], ‘What does Brad have to say about that?'”

 “Thank you for a very helpful book!
 Up til now it has answered all my queries, and very clearly. […] When I find something I do not quite understand then I go to your book and nearly always find what I want to know.”